 5.3.5 Decentralized Identity Management

-At present, the user identity and its verifiable credentials (VC) in the telecom network are generated by operators (e.g. a SIM card).
+At present, the user identity and its Verifiable Credentials (VC) in the telecom network are generated by operators (e.g. a Subscriber Identity Module (SIM) card).
 Users do not have the ability and authority to self-generate, self-maintain their own IDs, PDL provides the possibility for independent generation of user identities, autonomous management, users can selectively generate IDs, and VC verified by authoritative institutions on the decentralized ledger, and selectively disclose the information required by the verifier, to achieve decentralized identity management and verification.
 Decentralized identity management can enable new trustworthy user-centric networking functions and services in future wireless networks, for example, 1) user-centric relaying services among mobile devices via direct communication link; 2) user-centric network access and roaming management that can still properly function even if the home network becomes unreachable.
 By providing credential sharing, authorization, and access authentication through blockchain, PDL can realize the secure sharing of operators' credentials and realize seamless ubiquitous access for users.

 5.4 Asset Sharing